jamesw98/dnd-bot/README.md

 - note: `character` can be replace with `c` in all these commands
 ### Spellbooks.
 (WIP)
 - create a spellbook for a character: `!dnd sb create [name]`
   - once you create a spellbook for a character that character will be registered as the spellbook character.
-All future `sb` command will be run for this character
+All future `sb` commands will be run for this character
 - switch spellbook character: `!dnd sb switch [name]`
   - `!dnd sb switch volo`
 - add spell to spellbook: `!dnd sb add [spell] [level]`